magneano/shyft/README.md

 cd $SHYFT_WORKSPACE/shyft
 python setup.py install
 ```

-Just be aware of the dependency of the LD_LIBRARY_PATH so that the libboost libraries are found.

 Now, you should be set to start working with the [shyft documentation](https://shyft.readthedocs.org) and
 ideally clone the [shyft-doc](https://github.com/statkraft/shyft-doc) repositories to work through the